JunkaiRen/Robot-Manipulation/thesis/reinforcement-learning-for-tracking-control-in-robotics.md

 ### 工作：

-* addresses the aforementioned problem from the point of view of model-free, learning controller which improves the tracking performance safely in an online fashion.
+* addresses the aforementioned problem from the point of view of **model-free**, learning controller which improves the tracking performance safely in an **online fashion**.
 * Improvement to the control performance is done by feeding an additive compensation signal given by a learned policy function to the robot’s nominal controller.
+* Two different compensation methods are proposed in the thesis.
+Both methods are realized by the so called **Actor Critic \(AC\)** algorithm in order to cope with the continuous state of a robot arm.
+The first method compensates the control input of the nominal controller while the second method modifies the reference trajectory